-A copy of the form to complete is attached to this and others can be obtained from a designated safeguarding lead or staffroom.
+A copy of the form to complete is attached to this and others can be obtained from the staffroom.
 Please ensure you complete all sections as described.

 If you are unable to locate one of the designated safeguarding leads, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.